-The Priory of England and the Islands of the Most Venerable Order of the Hospital of St John of Jerusalem ('the Priory', also referred to as 'the charity'), St John Ambulance and its wholly-owned subsidiary, Support St John Limited, are together referred to as 'St John' ('the group').
+St John Ambulance ('the charitable company') is a registered charity and a company limited by guarantee.
+It conducts most of the activities on behalf of its parent charity, The Priory of England and the Islands of the Most Venerable Order of the Hospital of St John of Jerusalem.
+The Priory of England, St John Ambulance and its wholly-owned subsidiary, Support St John Limited, are together referred to as 'St John'.